 The second amazing thing is that the vast majority (over 99% apparently) of the photos were taken by the author.
 It really is an incredible quantity of work for one person to have generated.
 Amazing enough for one person to have generated decent portraits of each species in the region.
 But there are so many photos of each species, depicting different plumages, different behaviours, different stances.
 Crossley says that it was the flight photos that were often the real challenge.
 Clearly his residence at Cape May has been a huge help here, but a field guide with five different flight photos of Nashville Warbler is certainly different!
 I don't know enough about the American avifauna to know how many of these flight shots are likely to be useful to the novice birder for identification purposes, but it's still pretty cool to have them all included and it is a great resource to have in one place.

 So, it's a huge amount of work and it's a novel guide.
 But is it any good?
 I suspect some will hate it, but I think it's great.
 There's such a lot of information in here that I'm sure one would go on learning from it for years.
 The range of photos really allow an appreciation of jizz, but also of the appearance of the species in real-field conditions, sometimes distant, sometimes partially obscured, sometimes with heavily-worn plumage.
 I enjoyed searching through the background of each picture, looking for more hidden individuals; there's a presumably very real-life view of a Black Crake for example!

 One of the only potential downsides is that it is a reasonably hefty book, not something that could be stuck in a jacket pocket.
 However, it should fit effectively on the dashboard of a standard American gas-guzzler!
-And all this for less than £20 from the BUBO Store – what are you waiting for...?
+And you can buy The Crossley ID Guide – Eastern Birds from the BUBO Store – what are you waiting for...?